Keith Bee

+Justice Court

-Senator Bee then was appointed Justice of the Peace Bee in 2007.
+Former Senator Bee then was appointed Justice of the Peace Bee in 2007.
 Bee faced an election challenge from Wesley Kent for the September 2, 2008 primary and, initially lost.
+He took the case to the Arizona Supreme Court and prevailed.

+Tax evasion

-He took the case to the Arizona Supreme Court & prevailed.
-Bee was not running for reelection in 2018 but abruptly resigned on Friday 4 August 2018.
+Justice of the Peace Bee was not running for reelection in 2018 but abruptly resigned on Friday 4 August 2018.
 It was reported the next week that the early retirement was likely triggered by a four-count indictment of filing false statements on three years' of tax returns for his business, Bee Line Bus Transportation.
 Bee was scheduled for a change-of-plea hearing on 27 August 2021.